Breed standards for dogs

 Introducing the vet checks was a positive first step, and we welcome the Kennel Club’s recognition that many pedigree dogs health and welfare is compromised as a result of the way they’ve been bred.

 However, we’re concerned that they aren’t doing enough to improve the serious health and welfare problems of many pedigree dogs.
-For example, the checks only applies to 12 breeds, but a recent scientific study showed that all of the 50 most popular breeds have some aspect of their body which can cause suffering.
+For example, the checks only apply to 11 breeds, but a 2009 scientific study showed that all of the 50 most popular breeds have some aspect of their body which make them more likely to suffer from a disease.

 In addition, these checks are very superficial, only assessing the dogs on face value on that one day.
 They’re not able to take into account ongoing or less obvious diseases, like neurological conditions or heart problems.